Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-12.md

 ### Success End Condition

-Report of people living in cities and outside of cities is produced.
+Report of the population of people living in cities, and people not living in cities in each region is produced.

-### Failed End Condition

-No population report is produced.

 ### Primary Actor